 “Why can I see better without my glasses?”

 He plucked them out of her hand and crushed the plastic frames.
 They gave a satisfying crunching sound like ice cracking on a frozen lake.
 As he opened his fist, she watched the fine dust rain down, reduced to ashes at his feet.

 “You won’t need these anymore,” he told her, his lips twitching in a self-satisfied smirk.

 Jemima pulled at the straps around her legs and swung round to face him properly.
 Behind her, the female paramedic continued to stare at her phone as if she were totally alone and a tall, handsome guy hadn’t just crushed a pair of glasses in the palm of his hand.

-It had been meticulously planned.
-She worked in the local library and had taken the next day off work so as not to raise suspicion.
+Her death had been meticulously planned.
+She worked at a local library and had taken tomorrow off work, so as not to raise suspicion.
 On her last ever commute home she had placed her five beloved cats (Maas, Bardugo, Meyer, Clare and Rowling) in a cattery.
 She had then carried on home to write her suicide note, print out her will and organise her paperwork – all of which she left clearly marked on the kitchen table.
 Placing her passport in her pocket (for identification purposes), she also added a copy of her address and house keys.

 Her paperwork was perfectly ordered.

 A lot of research had taken place before her chosen day of death (as she had referred to it in her head).
 She had bought a special fish gutting knife for the job and had been amazed to find plenty of online forums where one could discover how to slit their wrists accurately – the plan was to bleed a lot and die quickly.
 This was not a cry for help.
 Jemima didn’t believe in crying, this was something she had decided to do weeks ago and picked today to be the day.